Central Air Filters & Air Purifiers: A Great Team!

-Also known as activated charcoal, activated carbon is an additional feature available in some of the central air filters described earlier, such as the media and HEPA filters.
+Also known as activated charcoal, activated carbon is an additional feature available in some of the central air filters described above, such as the popular media filters.
 Activated carbon absorbs odors and specific gases, and requires regular replacement to remain effective.

 Ultraviolet Air Treatment

 Products featuring ultraviolet (UV) lamps installed in the ducting are intended to kill airborne bacteria, germs and mold spores by irradiation in the airstream and on exposed duct surfaces.